FlorianKrull/CompilerConstructionSS2019/specification.md

 mC supports only *C-style* comments, starting with `/*` and ending with `*/`.
 Like in C, they can span across multiple lines.
-Comments are discarded by the parser, but do not forget to take newlines into account for line numbering.
+Comments are discarded by the parser; however, line breaks are taken into account for line numbering.

 ### Size Limitations

-Inside your compiler, use `long` and `double` to store mC's `int` / `float` literals.
+`long` and `double` is used in the compiler to store mC's `int` and `float` literals, respectively.
-You may assume that they are big and precise enough to store the corresponding literal.
+It is assumed that both types are big and precise enough to store the corresponding literal.

-Similarly for arrays, you may assume that arrays are at most `LONG_MAX` bytes long.
+Furthermore, it is assumed that arrays are at most `LONG_MAX` bytes long.

 ### Special Semantics

 #### Boolean

-For mC we consider `bool` a first-class citizen, distinct from `int`.
+`bool` is considered a first-class citizen, distinct from `int`.

-The operators `!`, `&&`, and `||` can only be used for booleans.
+The operators `!`, `&&`, and `||` can only be used with Booleans.
-Additionally we do *not* support short-circuit evaluation.
+Short-circuit evaluation is *not* supported.

 #### Strings

 Strings are immutable and do not support any operation (e.g. concatenation).
-Yet, like comments, strings can span across multiple lines.
+Like comments, strings can span across multiple lines.
-Furthermore, they do not support escape sequences.
+Escape sequences are *not* supported.

-Their sole purpose is to be used with the built-in `print` function.
+Their sole purpose is to be used with the built-in `print` function (see below).

 #### Arrays